gkwan93/mywebsite/_posts/2019-06-02-First-Postw.markdown

 ### Future Configuration

-While the default theme is clean, an "about me" panel on the left or right side of the page.
+While the default theme is clean, an "about me" panel on the left or right side of the page would be desirable.
 It just seems like there is a lot of empty space.
 That may require digging deeper into the documentation and brushing up on ruby modify default theme to enable this.